jdodgen/misc_openSCAD/README.md

 # misc_openSCAD
-OpenSCAD files for 3D printed parts
+## scad files for 3D printed parts
+I have a lot of simpler scad fies and I am adding them as I use them.